KISD Elementary Student Handbook

 All pick-up students will be dismissed at 3:20 pm to the circle drive.
 KPS uses a number system to help with dismissal procedures.
 A number will be assigned to each student and their car.
 Students will wear their number to circle drive pick-up, and their car number card will be placed in the front window for the staff to see.
 You will be provided with two hangers.
 Please assist us with this system by keeping your number card visible in your window.

-All Pre K and Head Start students that are picked up will be released at 2:00 p.m. in the bus lane at the back of the building.
+All Pre K and Head Start students are to be picked up at 2:00 p.m. in the bus lane at the back of the building.

 Students riding KISD transportation must have a bus card on file with the transportation office.
 Bus cards will be provided at registration or from the school office.
 Students are allowed to ride only one afternoon bus.
 If your child is not able to ride their assigned afternoon bus, they will need to be picked up.

 ****Transportation changes will not be taken over the phone.
 All transportation changes must be in written form.
 You may bring a note, email or fax the office before 2:45 p.m.
 Students cannot be changed from a bus to a pick up over the phone.
-The request must be emailed or faxed to (903) 984-2176.****
+The request must be e-mailed to or faxed to (903)984-2176.

 If a student needs to leave school before regular dismissal time, the parent or guardian must check the child out from the office.